 Dental sealants are a preventative measure to prevent infection or cavities on the surface of the teeth.
-Dental sealants are thin layer or coating applied in the grooves of the teeth to fill them and create a smooth surface which is easy to clean and maintain good oral hygiene.
+Dental sealants are thin layers or coating applied in the grooves of the teeth to fill them and create a smooth surface that is easy to clean and maintain good oral hygiene.
 Dental sealants are applied as a preventive measure over the biting surfaces of teeth to minimize the chances of teeth cavities, tooth decay and other problems in the teeth.
 These are especially important for young children since they are susceptible to tooth cavities.
 This is also recommended for adults as a preventative measure.

 What is dental sealants procedure?